typetools/templatefora-checker/README.md

   to an organization you belong to that can publish to Maven Central.
 Change the name of the package containing the source (currently `org.checkerframework.checker.templatefora`) so that it reflects your organization's naming standards.
-Replace all instances of `org.checkerframework.checker.templatefora` and `org/checkerframework/checker/templatefora`.
+Replace all instances of `org.checkerframework.checker.templatefora` and `org/checkerframework/checker/templatefora` with whatever name you have chosen.
 * Change the copyright info in the `LICENSE` file.
 You may change the license as well, if you wish.
 * Follow the ["How to create a new checker" instructions](https://checkerframework.org/manual/#creating-a-checker)